A categorical characterization of strong Steiner $\omega$-categories: A categorical take on strong Steiner -categories

 The following (non-)example illustrates a different phenomenon that the strong loop-freeness condition is designed to prevent.

 \begin{ex} Consider the $2$-category $\cA$ corresponding to the following picture.

 Equivalently, $\cA$ has a single $0$-cell $x$, no non-trivial $1$-cells and is generated by a single non-trivial $2$-cell $\alpha$.
-In particular, $\cA$ is freely generated by the polygraphic basis $\{x,\alpha\}$, which is evidently \emph{not} atomic.
-The preorder relation $\preceq_{\mathbb N}$ on $\{x, \alpha\}$ is discrete and it is therefore a partial order relation.
+In particular, $\cA$ is freely generated by the polygraphic generating set $\{x,\alpha\}$, which is evidently \emph{not} atomic.
+The preorder relation $\preceq_{\mathbb N}^\omega$ on $\{x, \alpha\}$ is discrete and it is therefore a partial order relation.
 However, since

 we have